Bridging the Gender Divide in Commercial Real Estate

 “We’re starting to see more women take on those roles within their families and more women who want to be developers,” Jain said.

-/in In the news /by Geraldine GonzalezMEDIA CONTACT: Levy Public Relations Full Article Blanca Commercial Real Estate announced the promotion of Christie Grays Chambers to Vice President, Lead of Healthcare Practice and Lead of Culture and […]
+/in In the news /by Geraldine GonzalezMEDIA CONTACT: Levy Public Relations Full Article Blanca Commercial Real Estate, Inc. announced new leases and renewals totaling 56,100 square feet at Royal Palm Office Park in Plantation.
+The activity […]